dirkgroenen/mopidy-mopify/pre-work/docs/mainideas.md

 * Playlists
 * Improved searching with Spotify
 * Consider if it still has to be spotify only.
 Will have impact on the 'improved searching with spotify' item.
+* Use the spotify api to edit playlists (if possible with redirect_uri)

 Libraries
 --------